-If the person is seriously ill, they may need to be admitted to a hospital to ensure that they take in sufficient fluids and receive the right medication.
-People may also need to go to the hospital if they are one of the following:
+If the person is seriously ill, they may need to be admitted to a hospital to ensure they consume sufficient fluids and receive the correct medication.

 - pregnant and are otherwise ill

-- older adults
+- an older adult

 - recovering from recent urinary tract surgery

 To help treat and prevent recurrent UTI infections, a healthcare professional may: